brycie-boy/The_Cosmos/tumult.md

 1. a turbulent uprising

-2. a. violent agitation of mind or feelings
+2. violent agitation of mind or feelings

-     b. a violent outburst
+3. a violent outburst

 ___
 ##### Similar